Community Beach Cleans

 Here is a checklist with some simple tips for arranging a beach clean:

-- Check for the next available Beach Clean and contact Southend Borough Council via Beach Clean Team providing details of your group – the number of volunteers, name and contact details of lead/contact person.
+- Contact Southend-on-Sea Borough Council via Beach Clean Team providing details of your group – the number of volunteers, name and contact details of lead/contact person with information about which beach(es) you want to clean, dates and times.

 - Produce a risk assessment and have a copy of your public liability insurance ready, if you do not have public liability insurance or a risk assessment, the Marine Conservation Society may be able to assist you with this.
 The Marine Conservation Society also operate different campaigns and the Beachwatch campaign which involves up to four beach cleans and surveys a year.